HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## HostInterface.v1_1_1.HostInterface
 ```@odata.type: "#HostInterface.v1_1_1.HostInterface"```

-The HostInterface schema represents a single host interface.
+The HostInterface resource describes a Redfish Host Interface, which is a method of accessing the Redfish API from the host computer system.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|